 - Place a jelly jar (or 8oz jar with a lid) on the scale and weigh in 25g sourdough starter.
 Zero scale and add 50ml tepid water.
 Stir, zero scale and add 50g bread flour.
 Stir thoroughly and scrape down sides to tidy the jar.
 Cover and set aside in a warm place (ideally 75F).
 The Leaven will take about 4 - 5 hours to build.

 - About 2 hours after you mixed the Leaven, check it for activity and if it's risen by 50% and has bubbles around the edges, then you're on track and time to mix the Autolyse.

 - Place a medium mixing bowl on the scale and weigh in 450g bread flour, zero scale then add 340g water that's been warmed to 95F.
-With clean hands, mix thoroughly, squishing the dough with your hand and holding the bowl firmly with the other hand.
-Scrape all along the sides and bottom of the bowl to completely encorporate the flour & water.
-Dough will be sticky, gloopy, tacky, shaggy.
+With clean hands, mix thoroughly, squishing the dough with your hand, and holding the bowl firmly with the other hand.
+Scrape all along the sides and bottom of the bowl to completely incorporate the flour & water.
+The dough will be sticky, gloopy, tacky, shaggy.
 Scrape it off your fingers as best as you can, trying to keep most of the dough in the bowl.
 Cover and set the Autolyse aside in a warm place (ideally 75).
 Time is flexible with the Autolyse.
 It's basically hanging out until the Leaven is fully built and ready to use.

 Combine FINAL Dough Mix